mrazza/fujitsu-ar-reg1u/README.md

 ```

 #### Checksum
 The last byte of the signal is the checksum.
 This is important due to the unreliable nature of IR transmission.
-A checksum is used so that the minisplit system can be confident that it received a valid and complete signal.
+A checksum is used so that the mini-split system can be confident that it received a valid and complete signal.
 The checksum is calculated by adding together bytes 9 through 14 (after reversing the bits in them) inclusive, then subtracting that sum from, what I refer to as, the _checksum root_ and, finally, bit-reversing the result.
 For the AR-REG1U, the _checksum root_ is 176.

-Consider the following psuedo code:
+Consider the following pseudo code:
 ```
     private static byte GenerateChecksum(Signal signal, int checksumRoot) {